Park Projects and Funding

 Greater Clark Parks District status map (PDF)

-Otto Brown Neighborhood Park (formerly North Sifton) (Heritage area)
+Earlier this year, construction started on Otto Brown Neighborhood Park (formerly North Sifton) in the Heritage area.

 Remaining Greater Clark Parks District neighborhood parks